 Heart Problems – this type of pain can, in some cases, be caused by a heart attack.
 It is very intense and can last up to 2 hours.
 This is why you need to be aware of your body at all times.
 If you notice the pain is not going away, call your doctor.

-Gallbladder Problems – since gall bladder is located in the upper section of the abdomen, passing stone or some other problem affecting it may translate into pain between shoulder blades.
+Gallbladder Problems – since the gallbladder is located in the upper section of the abdomen, passing a stone or some other problem affecting it may translate into this pain.

 Spinal And Muscle Pain

 Before we proceed, I would like to make a distinction between muscle and spinal pain since I don’t see many posts addressing it.
 Spinal pain tends to me more sudden, sharp in nature and can indicate that there is something wrong with your cervical spine, most often it will be a herniated disc.